“As far back as judges and lawyers have existed, the pursuit of equal justice for all, rich and poor alike, has been the

 Pro bono is a critical component of ensuring access to justice and to addressing the unmet need for legal services.
 Pro bono service also provides an opportunity to develop legal skills and build a professional network.
 Pro bono work enhances your law school experience by connecting the academic work you do in the classroom to the real world of practice.

 - a structured way to gain practical experience in legal research and writing, client interviewing, and other advocacy skills

 - an opportunity to try different practice areas or career options without committing to a summer internship or clinic

 - a way to strengthen your resume by demonstrating relevant work experience and legal skills

 - an opportunity to gain legal mentoring, career-planning advice, and professional networking contacts

 - a way to produce writing samples and/or legal references

 - an opportunity to interact with clients

 - Log on to GoodWorks and regularly check for new projects.
-If there are no projects that suit your needs or pique your interest, you can create your own pro bono opportunity by submitting a student-initiated project through GoodWorks.
+If you don’t see a project that suits your needs or piques your interest, you can create your own pro bono opportunity by submitting a student-initiated project through GoodWorks.